This is not a list of my "top ten,"

 Welcome to this small corner of the world-wide web!
 I’m so glad you found it.
-A writing and home-making mom, I hail from Ontario, Canada, but completed my teaching and literature degrees in New Jersey.
+A writing and home-making mom, I hail from Prince Edward Island, these days, but completed my teaching and literature degrees in New Jersey.
 It was there that I first began writing poetry and putting on grand family plays with some of my nine siblings.
 You read that right!
 I was blessed to grow up middle child of nine and had a mom who read to me until I was twelve.

 I'm still thankful for a childhood of wholesome freedom and responsibility—from building tree forts and digging clay from the neighbourhood creek to delivering newspapers and selling strawberries—experiences that molded me and gave fodder for the children’s stories I would write on my return to Canada.
 Back in Ontario, I taught elementary school, edited magazines, and wrote stories—a collection of which forms my book Wait till You See the Butterfly.